 Scene from a dramatised tour next to the Lope de Vega House-Museum in the Barrio de las Letras district in Madrid

 none

 Do you like finding out everything about the places you visit?
-Do you always have a thousand questions when you arrive somewhere new?
-Do you love imagining historic sites full of the life and atmosphere of their heyday?
+Do you always have a thousand questions when you go to a new one?
+Do you love to imagine historical monuments filled with the life and atmosphere of their past?
 Then you're going to love these destinations with unusual and dramatised tours.

 Madrid

 Did you know central Madrid has a literary quarter, the Barrio de las Letras?
-We suggest exploring it with a dramatised tour organised by the Lope de Vega House-Museum (usually in May and June) presenting the main writers of the Spanish Golden Age.
-The dramatised tour of the Fomento Palace building, which takes place throughout the year, is also very well known.
-It can be found next to Buen Retiro Park, across from the Puerta de Atocha railway station.
-There are only two options, but there are different groups that organise themed tours around the city.
+You can explore it with the dramatised tour organised by the Lope de Vega House-Museum (usually in May and June), which introduces some of the most important writers of Spanish literature's Golden Age.
+There is also a very popular dramatised tour of the Palacio de Fomento building, available all year.
+This is next to Buen Retiro Park, opposite Puerta de Atocha railway station.
+There are only two options but there are different groups that organize thematic routes around the city.
 Some of the most popular tours focus on traditional cuisine, architecture, art, or flamenco, for example.

+Scene from a dramatised tour next to the Lope de Vega House-Museum in the Barrio de las Letras district in Madrid